intelligent-machine-learning/dlrover/docs/tutorial/torch_fsdp_nanogpt.md

-# Switching from DDP to FSDP with NanoGPT
+# Switch from DDP to FSDP with NanoGPT

-Welcome to this guide on how to transition from using DDP (DistributedDataParallel) to FSDP (Fully Sharded Data Parallelism) for training the NanoGPT model.
+Welcome to this guide on how to transition from DDP (Distributed Data Parallel) to FSDP (Fully Sharded Data Parallelism) for training the NanoGPT model.
 This guide assumes familiarity with the previous DDP guide.
 If you're new to DDP, we recommend checking out the DDP guide first.

 ## What is FSDP?

 FSDP is an alternative approach to DDP, designed to improve the efficiency of distributed training.
 It achieves this by effectively partitioning data and model parameters, reducing communication overhead, and enabling more efficient training on large-scale models.

-## Configuring FSDP for NanoGPT
+## Configure FSDP for NanoGPT

 To replace DDP with FSDP in your existing NanoGPT training configuration, simply make the following changes.
 Use the `kubectl` command to apply the modified training configuration: